Safeguarding at Blagdon

 Our school is dedicated to looking after all our children the best we possibly can.
 Safeguarding covers children’s physical, social and emotional well-being and runs alongside our work on Health and Safety and E-safety.
 We have a planned curriculum for safeguarding, which teaches your child how to keep themselves safe and what to do if any adult makes them feel unsafe.

 Part of our responsibility in this area is to work with outside agencies such as Educational Welfare or Social Care to make sure all pupils are kept safe.
 This means that at times we are obliged to pass on concerns or information to these agencies.
 The school will always do this in consultation with parents unless to do so could put a child at risk

-Any concerns about a child's welfare or wellbeing should be discussed with Mrs Campbell or Mrs Burnell immediately.
+Any concerns about a child's welfare or wellbeing should be discussed with Mrs Campbell, Mrs Burnell, Miss Pearson or Mr Herbert immediately.

-Please be aware, all visitors to Blagdon Primary School will be requested to leave their mobile phones in the secure lockers in the School Office.
+Please be aware, all visitors to Blagdon Primary School will be requested to leave their mobile phones in the secure lockers outside the School Office.